nav-solutions/sp3/README.md

 Sometimes SP3 files may provide velocity vectors, satellite clock offsets or satellite clock drifts as well.

+## Features

+- `flate2` enables direct support of Gzip compressed SP3 files
+- `serde` unlocks internal serdes ops
+- `anise` unlocks ANISE bridge for navigation attitude determination
+- `nyx` unlocks spatial prediction (heavy++)
+- `python` unlocks python bindings
+- `qc` unlocks basic file management options like Merge(A, B) or Split (timewise)
+- `processing` relies on `qc` and unlocks file preprocessing, like resampling and data masking
+- interpolation methods are proposed by default (they do not involve other dependencies)

+## Default features

+This library is shipped with `flate2` support (gzip compressed SP3 files) by default.

 ## Getting started

 ```toml